rajikudusadewale/Sales-Analytics-AMBOR-/README.md

 - Explore different payment options to attract customers who prefer other payment methods.

 - Offer incentives for customers who pick up their products from the store to save on shipping costs.

-**Conclusion**:

-In conclusion, the sales dashboard provides valuable insights into the company's sales data, allowing them to make data-driven decisions to improve their business performance.
-By focusing on the recommendations provided, the company can potentially increase sales, improve customer satisfaction, and increase their market share.